gekware/minecraft-server-hibernation/README.md

 cd minecraft-server-hibernation/
 go build .
 ```
-now you can run the msh executable

 -----
 ### INSTRUCTIONS:
-This is a Golang script to start a minecraft server on request and stop it when there are no players online.
-How to use:
 1. Install your desired minecraft server
 2. Edit the parameters in config.json as needed (*check definitions*):
     - Folder